 Efficiencies by Outsourcing AAR

-The primary efficiency in outsourcing this service is in direct and indirect costs.
-The skills and expertise that AAR brings to both airlines provided them with a high-quality low-cost solution to their fleet maintenance.
-Another efficiency that AAR provides the airlines is the purchasing power for the airplane part since they have a bigger pool to purchase for all their whole customer base.
+The primary ability in outsourcing this service is in direct and indirect costs.
+The skills and expertise that AAR brings to both airlines provided them with a high-quality, low-cost solution to their fleet maintenance.
+Another efficiency that AAR provides the airlines is the purchasing power for the airplane part since they have a bigger pool to purchase for all their entire customer base.

 Associated Risks with the AAR Partnership

-By outsourcing these services, both VivaColombia and AAR undergo an array of risks pertaining to both the supplier and the consumer of the outsourcing service.
+By outsourcing these services, both VivaColombia and AAR undergo an array of risks of both the supplier and the consumer of the outsourcing service.
 We can deduce that VivaColombia laid-off or somehow got rid of their fleet maintenance staff once the AAR contract started.
-The biggest risk that VivaColombia assumes is: what happens if this contract abruptly ends and how would they handle their fleet’s maintenance moving forward if this were to happen.
-This is a major risk that VivaColombia decided to assume because the decrease in expenses and the higher quality of work (due to AAR’s expertise) was worth the risk when compared to the risk associated with keeping the fleet’s maintenance operation in-house.
+The most significant risk that VivaColombia assumes is: what happens if this contract abruptly ends and how would they handle their fleet’s maintenance moving forward if this were to happen.
+This is a significant risk that VivaColombia decided to assume because the decrease in expenses and the higher quality of work (due to AAR’s expertise) was worth the risk when compared to the risk associated with keeping the fleet’s maintenance operation in-house.

 TripAdvisor Reviews – Pareto Charts and Affinity Diagrams

-Online reviews can be a great tool for a company to understand some of its strengths and weaknesses.
-In order to get an in-depth look into the social sentiment and perception of the firm’s service, a tool was re-engineered to scrape the last 367 English and Spanish reviews available on TripAdvisor.com under the VivaColombia’s user review page.
-The sentiment split for the reviews were: 47% Negative Review (1-2 TripAdvisor Score), 18% Neutral Reviews (3 TripAdvisor Score), and 35% Positive Reviews (4-5 TripAdvisor Score).
+Online reviews can be an excellent tool for a company to understand some of its strengths and weaknesses.
+To get an in-depth look into the social sentiment and perception of the firm’s service, a tool was re-engineered to scrape the last 367 English and Spanish reviews available on TripAdvisor.com under the VivaColombia’s user review page.
+The sentiment split for the reports were: 47% Negative Review (1-2 TripAdvisor Score), 18% Neutral Reviews (3 TripAdvisor Score), and 35% Positive Reviews (4-5 TripAdvisor Score).
 The date range for this analysis is between August 3, 2016, through March 6, 2018.
 Unfortunately, the negative sentiment in the company’s reviews has been trending upwards in the past two years.

-The intention of this exercise is to gain some insights into VivaColombia’s continued efforts to consolidate services in order to increase customer satisfaction and to lay the groundwork for areas that will be further assessed for quality and process improvement.
+This exercise intends to gain some insights into VivaColombia’s continued efforts to consolidate services to increase customer satisfaction and to lay the groundwork for areas that will be further assessed for quality and process improvement.
 This will be done by first categorizing all positive reviews to understand the airline’s areas of strengths.
-Then this will also be done for the negative reviews to identify the biggest weakness that customers see in the airline.
-Once the weakest category is identified, an affinity diagram will be produced to determine categories for a final Pareto Chart.
-The final focus on analyzing the weakest category will be to make some recommendations for potential improvements.
+Then this will also be done for the negative reviews to identify the most significant weakness that customers see in the airline.
+Once the weakest category is defined, an affinity diagram will be produced to determine types for a final Pareto Chart.
+The ultimate focus on analyzing the lowest category will be to make some recommendations for potential improvements.